From some times now, we have C compilers for 68K modified to output Genesis rom.

 If you have a backup device, you also could send the produced rom directly to your backup device!

-Just download and unzip it to our sdk\bin folder and modify the makefile to use it
+Just download and unzip it to our SDK\bin folder and modify the makefile to use it

 GenRes is my last gift to the genny dev scene.